mmahsereci/mmahsereci.github.io/_projects/emukit.md

 Further, EmuKit provides an interface for the surrogate model, such that custom models can be integrated into the code quickly.

-I am one of the original authors and a co-maintainer EmuKit.
+I am one of the original authors and a co-maintainer of EmuKit.

 ### Resources